rafworkonly/raf.github.io/_posts/2026-06-11-not-all-posts.md

 categories: opinion
 ---

-A Windowless Office
+How is it that a public space

 <!-- excerpt_separator -->

-Is it so different from a coffin?
+can feel so private?